paulsammut/RoboDolf/readme.md

 ### AIP Actor

 The Actuated Instrument Pod system is a set of 4 poles that can be deployed into the water automatically by a linear actuator.
+It can monitor deployed, deploying, stowed, and stowing states of each pod independently and can also actuate each pod independently.
 The AIP actor is responsible for the following:

 - create and maintains a serial connection to the AIP system
 - subscribe and monitor to AIP-command messages